Richard Siddins

-Richard Siddins (1770–1846) was an Australian master mariner, harbour pilot and lighthouse keeper.
+Richard Siddins (1770–1846) was an Australian Master Mariner, Harbour Pilot and Lighthouse Keeper.

 Biography

-Richard Siddins was born in 1770 (the exact place and date of birth is unknown) and died on 2 July 1846 in New South Wales, Australia.
-He travelled extensively in his work as a lighthouse keeper, merchant sailor, merchant ship's master and ship's pilot.
-He had three sons and nine daughters from three different wives.
+Richard Siddins was born in 1770 in County Louth, Ireland and died on 2 July 1846 in New South Wales, Australia.
+He travelled extensively in his work as a merchant ship's master, merchant sailor, ship's pilot & lighthouse keeper.
+He had three sons and ten daughters from three different wives.

 He had been married to Catherine Keenan (1804) and Eleanor Cooper (1809) becoming the father of William Keenan and Rebecca Cooper.

-On 24 April 1816 he married Jane Powell, daughter of Edward Powell, in the Church of St. Philip, Sydney.
+On 24 April 1816 he married Jane Powell, daughter of Edward Powell, in the Church of St. Philip's, Sydney.
 At the time Siddins was 45, while Jane was 16, although in the Church register it had been written Siddins was 35, and Jane 22.
-They had ten children: Ann J, Joseph, Mary, Jane, Isabella, Thomas, Elizabeth, Ellen, Maria A. and Sophia Siddins.
+They had eleven children: Anne Jane (b.
+15/01/1818), Augusta Maria (b.
+28/12/1820), Joseph Richard (b.
+30/04/1823), Mary Elizabeth (b.
+18/06/1825), Jane (b.
+04/09/1827), Isabella (b.
+06/12/1829), Thomas (b.
+11/12/1831), Elizabeth (b.
+24/02/1834), Ellen (b.
+13/12/1837), Maria Augusta (b.
+28/12/1839) and Sophia (b.
+31/10/1842) Siddins.

 At the end of 1807 he became master of the King George; later he was employed as captain of the Campbell Macquarie by the ship-owner Joseph Underwood.
 This vessel was a 248-ton full-rigged ship, built at Kolkata, India.
 It was the first known shipwreck on Macquarie Island, when sailors were marooned for four months during 1812 with the loss of four Indian crew members.
 In 1823 Richard applied for the position of harbour pilot in Sydney.
 The couple's son Joseph was born the following year.
 He became superintendent of the South Head Lighthouse (also called Macquarie Lighthouse) in 1832.
 In 1804 he arrived in Port Jackson aboard a British whaler.
 From 1804 to 1824 he had been on many voyages around the Pacific Ocean and Southern Oceans and north to the Indies, Kolkata and Canton, first as mate or captain and later as part-owner of his ship.
 Some details can be extrapolated from several books on his adventurous life and Australian maritime commerce.

 In the book Richard Siddins of Port Jackson, Lyndon Rose describes the details of the journeys by the small band of sea hunters in the first years of Australia's international trade.

 Siddins worked mainly for the Port Jackson merchants Lord, Kable and Underwood, ex-convicts who made their fortunes building Australia's export-import trade.

 In it there are some illustrations about Siddins' journeys but the author could find no likeness of Richard Siddins.